 Section 20.1.2.3 of ACI 318-14^[1] allows the use of high-strength steel ASTM A1035^[11] as concrete confining reinforcement.
 The maximum yield strength allowed for design calculations is 100 ksi, even though ASTM A1035 has two grades, Grade 100 (690) and 120 (830).
-ACI 318 allows high-strength confinement based on experimental data ^[24,56,84] from tests of columns confined with high-strength steel wires and strands with yield strengths ranging from 120 to 200 ksi (830 to 1380 MPa).
+ACI 318 allows high-strength confinement based on experimental data ^[24,57,84] from tests of columns confined with high-strength steel wires and strands with yield strengths ranging from 120 to 200 ksi (830 to 1380 MPa).

-The other key requirement for reinforcing bars is in Table 20.2.2.4a for flexural, axial, and shrinkage and temperature reinforcement required to have a maximum yield strength of 60 ksi (420

-MPa) for special seismic structures or 80 ksi (550 MPa) otherwise.
+Other key requirements for reinforcing bars are specified in Table 20.2.2.4a of ACI 318-14^[1] indicating that for flexural, axial, and shrinkage and temperature reinforcement, the yield strength cannot exceed 60 ksi (420 MPa) for special seismic structures or 80 ksi (550 MPa) otherwise.
 This requirement applies for special moment resisting frames and special structural walls including coupling beams and wall piers.
-Due to insufficient of experimental evidence in the performance of special seismic structures when the code was written, Grade 80 (830) was excluded from the provisions.
-However, recent tests in beams and columns have shown reinforcement bars Grade 80 are appropriate for seismic applications^[59].
+Due to insufficient experimental evidence in the performance of special seismic structures Grade 80 (830) was excluded from the code provisions.
+However, recent tests in beams and columns have shown reinforcement bars Grade 80 are appropriate for seismic applications^[60].

-When A615 Grade 60 steel is used, ACI 318-14^[1] requirements (i) through (iii) shall be met and (i) and (ii) need to be satisfied for Grade 40:
+When A615 Grade 60 steel is used, ACI 318-14[1] requirements (i) through (iii) shall be met: